jupyter-book/myst-enhancement-proposals/meps/mep-cross-references.md

 - Follow web-standards / conventions for URLs where possible (e.g. query strings, protocols)
 - Design new additions to the `myst-spec` AST that can provide rich information to renderers

-These link improvements are completed in the context of supporting (1) academic citations; and (2) intersphinx cross-references; however, this MEP does not specifically support the intricacies of intersphinx, bibliographies or referencing.
-We encourage a future MEPs to address these concerns.
+These link improvements are completed in the context of supporting (1) academic citations; and (2) intersphinx cross-references.
+However, this MEP does not specifically support the intricacies of intersphinx, bibliographies or referencing.
+We encourage future MEPs to address these concerns.

 ### Background

 The MEP aims to build on the existing CommonMark link format, which come in three forms (see [spec](https://spec.commonmark.org/0.30/#links)).
 In the current MEP we are _not_ proposing any changes to CommonMark - and are designing a cross-referencing syntax that can work with existing links.
 For context, the three CommonMark link types are:

 1. Inline links with optional text or titles: